 Run a full site crawl and look for:

-- Redirect loops - Page A redirects to B which redirects back to A. These break completely.
-Fix immediately
+Redirect loops - Page A redirects to B which redirects back to A. These break completely.
+Fix immediately.
+(This was the bug I mentioned in the intro.
+Cost me like six months of traffic on a key page before I noticed.)

 E-commerce sites are notorious for 404 problems.
 Out-of-stock products, discontinued categories, old seasonal pages.
 Clean these up quarterly.